HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 7. Footer

-- This user story is developed on branch `footer`.
+- This user story is developed on branch `home-footer`.
 - This branch is merged to `master` branch after completion.

 > As a user I need _Nav bar_ that can help me navigate the website to the